vrk/plantsim/docs/_posts/2017-08-16-game-design-begins.md

 ### Mock plants

-I drew these by hand in PICO-8's sprite editor:
+I drew these by hand in PICO-8's sprite editor\*:

+(\*I know that this is not really the purpose of PICO-8's sprite editor but it was convenient for my needs!)

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/mock1-seed.png" height="300" />
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/mock2-sprout.png" height="300" />